Case Study: How Smurfit Westrock Strengthens Safety Culture with Intelligent Fingerprinting

 At Smurfit Westrock, safety and compassion go hand in hand.
 The company enforces a firm zero-tolerance policy on drugs and alcohol while recognising that addiction is a complex health issue.

 “If people are suffering from addiction, we have the tools to be able to get the right level of support that they need.
 It’s something our business leaders are keen to support.”
+Matthew Collis, Project Manager at Smurfit Westrock

 Smurfit Safety Sign

-Smurfit Westrock’s commitment to employee well-being goes well beyond drug testing.
-Looking ahead, the company plans to expand its health and well-being resources across UK sites, introducing initiatives that reflect care, not just compliance.
+Smurfit Westrock’s commitment to employee wellbeing goes well beyond drug testing.
+Looking ahead, the company plans to expand its health and wellbeing resources across UK sites, introducing initiatives that reflect care, not just compliance.

 Key priorities include occupational health screening to proactively identify and address health risks, along with support services for employees affected by domestic violence.
 These efforts reflect Smurfit Westrock’s belief that a safe workplace is not just about physical protection.
 It’s about creating an environment where people feel safe, respected, and supported.

 This progressive approach is already gaining international attention.
-Matthew Collis, who leads the UK program, works closely with his counterparts across Smurfit Westrock’s global network.
+Matthew Collis, who leads the UK programme, works closely with his counterparts across Smurfit Westrock’s global network.
 Inspired by the UK’s success, teams in other countries have reached out to learn more about Intelligent Fingerprinting, eager to replicate the respectful and effective model that is driving real change.

 Why it Matters

-Smurfit Westrock has set a new benchmark for what a holistic health and safety program looks like.
+Smurfit Westrock has set a new benchmark for what a holistic health and safety programme looks like.
 Its approach goes far beyond compliance.
 It is grounded in genuine care for its people.
 The company has built a framework that protects, empowers, and uplifts employees across every facet of their lives.

 “We believe there is nothing that cannot be done safely.”
+Matthew Collis, Project Manager at Smurfit Westrock

-This steadfast commitment to well-being has fostered strong, trust-based relationships with union partners and encouraged remarkable staff retention.
+This steadfast commitment to wellbeing has fostered strong, trust-based relationships with union partners and encouraged remarkable staff retention.
 Many employees have worked at Smurfit Westrock for 30 years or more.
 This is a clear reflection of a culture where safety and empathy go hand in hand.
 The company has created a blueprint for cultivating a workplace where safety is truly non-negotiable.

 To see how Intelligent Fingerprinting is helping other businesses improve safety and efficiency, explore more case studies.